How to Calculate Dividends

 Once you have the total dividends paid and the total number of shares outstanding, you can divide the total dividends paid by the total number of shares outstanding to compute the dividends per share.

-For example, if a company paid total dividends of $10 million and has 5 million shares outstanding:
+For example, if in October 2024 a company paid total dividends of $10 million and has 5 million shares outstanding:

 What Are Preferred Dividends And How To Calculate Them?